|Want to talk to the club welfare officer? Click here to contact Helen Painter our welfare officer.|

 LASWPC welfare officer

-Have a safeguarding concern or have a question, then contact our welfare officer, Helen Painter on the contact form below.
-N.B that only Helen will receive the e-mail, no other member of the club will.
+If you have a safeguarding concern or have a question, then contact our welfare officer, Helen Painter on the contact form below.
+N.B Only Helen will receive the e-mail, no other member of the club will.

 If you want to talk direct to Helen, she can be found around the pool area on a training night or you can ask a coach to contact her and she will meet up with you.